absrp/absrp.github.io/_pages/about.md

 </p>

 <p align="justify">
 I will be starting a faculty position in the Department of Geosciences at Utah State University in January 2025.
 I am recruiting graduate students and am especially interested in those wanting to pursue a MSc.
 Send me an email if you're interested and include your CV and a brief statement of your interests and how they align with my research program.
-You can reach me at alba@caltech.edu or amrodriguezpadilla@gmail.com
+You can reach me at alba@caltech.edu or amrodriguezpadilla@gmail.com.
+I also have funding to support undergraduate students (from USU or otherwise) in summer internships, reach out if you are interested!
 </p>

 <img width="1141" alt="image" src="https://github.com/absrp/albamrodriguez.github.io/assets/52015046/84a62990-196b-4156-9be6-10dce4c3f664">